Beedit/TTS-Bot/README.md

 #### To do list
 - [x] Make the bot work
-- [ ] Make a queue system so that no messages get skipped
+- [ ] Make a queue system so that no messages get skipped (currently working kinda but not if message is too small.)
 - [ ] Make the channel specific for each server to use tts in instead of the entire server
 - [ ] Give each user using the bot a different voice using different language tts bots for voices (toggleable maybe)